A Greek–English Lexicon: Liddell and Scott's lexicon (1843–1940)

 The lexicon was begun in the 19th century, and is now in its ninth (revised) edition, published in 1940.
 It was based on the earlier Handwörterbuch der griechischen Sprache by the German lexicographer Franz Passow (first published in 1819, fourth edition 1831), which in turn was based on Johann Gottlob Schneider's Kritisches griechisch-deutsches Handwörterbuch.
 The Lexicon has served as the basis for all later lexicographical work on the ancient Greek language, such as the ongoing Greek–Spanish dictionary project Diccionario Griego–Español (DGE).

 It is now conventionally referred to as Liddell & Scott, Liddell–Scott–Jones, or LSJ, and its three sizes are sometimes referred to as "The Little Liddell", "The Middle Liddell" and "The Big Liddell" or "The Great Scott".
 The LSJ main edition has 116,502 entries.

 According to Stuart Jones's preface to the ninth (1925) edition, the creation of the Lexicon was originally proposed by David Alphonso Talboys, an Oxford publisher.
 It was published by the Clarendon Press at Oxford rather than by Talboys, who died before the first edition (1843) was complete.
-The second through sixth editions appeared in 1845, 1849, 1855, 1861, and 1869.
+The second through seventh editions appeared in 1845, 1849, 1855, 1861, 1869, and 1883.

 The first editor of the LSJ, Henry George Liddell, was Dean of Christ Church, Oxford, and the father of Alice Liddell, the eponymous Alice of the writings of Lewis Carroll.
 The eighth edition (1897) was the last edition published during Liddell's lifetime.

 The LSJ is sometimes compared and contrasted with A Latin Dictionary by Lewis and Short, which was also published by Oxford University Press (OUP).
 It is also sometimes compared with the Bauer lexicon, which is a similar work focused on the Greek of the New Testament.

-The LSJ's definitions reflect the Victorian morality of its time.
+The LSJ's definitions reflect the Victorian morality of its time, using euphemism.
 For example, χέζω (chezo, 'to shit'), is translated as "ease oneself, do one's need"; βινέω (bineo, 'to fuck') as "inire, coire, of illicit intercourse"; and λαικάζω (laikazo, 'to suck cocks') as "to wench".

 Condensed editions (1843, 1889)

 Two condensed editions of LSJ were published by Oxford University Press and remain in print.

 In 1843, the same year as the full lexicon's publication, A Lexicon: Abridged from Liddell and Scott's Greek–English Lexicon, sometimes called "the Little Liddell" was published.
 Several revised editions followed.
 For example, a reprint, re-typeset in 2007, of the 1909 edition is available from Simon Wallenberg Press.

-In 1889, an intermediate edition of the lexicon, An Intermediate Greek–English Lexicon, was prepared on the basis of the seventh edition (1882) of LSJ.
+In 1889, an intermediate edition of the lexicon, An Intermediate Greek–English Lexicon, was prepared on the basis of the seventh edition (1883) of LSJ.
 In comparison to the smaller abridgement, this "Middle Liddell" contains more entries covering the essential vocabulary of most commonly read Ancient Greek literature, adds citations of the authors to illustrate the history of Greek usage (without identifying the passages), and provides more help with irregular forms.